espressoshock/streamy-app/README.md

 9. `POST` `/audiotracks`
 10. `GET` `/audiotrack/:audiotrackID`

+#### REST API Testin (Postman)

+For a full REST-API explanation and testing with postman, please refer to its github page:  [streamy-server](https://github.com/espressoshock/streamy-server)

 ### Database infrastructure

 The _Streamy_ platform utilizes two database solutions in order to operate correctly.